ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 ### Future work

 We are working to remove these manual steps in future releases of the new Mobile experience.
-In addition, we are working on improving the generated code to use the Swift programming language for enhanced readability and support with our new Swift Client SDKs.
+In addition, we are working on code generation in the Swift programming language for enhanced readability and improved support with our new Swift Client SDKs.

 Stay tuned for updates.